mattyoung101/omicron/omicam/README.md

 Omicam is built and maintained by Matt Young, so if you have any questions, please contact: 25070@bbc.qld.edu.au

 ## Features list
-- GPU accelerated camera decoding using Broadcom's MMAL, capable of 720p 60fps
+- GPU accelerated camera decoding using Broadcom's MMAL libraries, capable of 720p 60fps
-- Zero-copy GPU accelerated image thresholding using OpenGL ES 2.0 shader
+- Custom designed multi-threaded colour segmentation with linear threads vs. framerate relationship
-- (NOT YET) Double-buffered GPU frame acquistion
+- **(WIP)** Highly optimal CPU connected-component labelling (blob detection) based on recent state-of-the-art papers
-- Highly optimal CPU connected-component labelling (blob detection) based on recent state-of-the-art papers
+- **(WIP)** Advanced localisation by way of non-linear optimisation (Nelder-Mead simplex method provided by NLopt)
-- Advanced localisation by way of non-linear optimisation (Nelder-Mead simplex method provided by NLopt)
+- Wireless, multi-threaded frame streaming using SIMD accelerated libjpeg-turbo, to custom Kotlin remote management app
-- Wireless frame streaming using libjpeg-turbo over TCP to remote debug/management app called "Omicontrol"
+    - Network protocol uses TCP socket and Protocol Buffers
-- Uses less than 1% of the Pi's RAM and less than 50% CPU (so far)
+- Uses less than 5% of the Pi's RAM in release mode (sanitizers disabled)
-- Transmits data to main ESP32 microcontroller via Protocol Buffers over 115200 baud UART
+- **(WIP)** Transmits data to main ESP32 microcontroller via Protocol Buffers over 115200 baud UART
-- Well-documented C/GLSL code and associated design documents (see docs folder and inline comments).
+- Well-documented C and associated design documents (see docs folder and inline comments).

 ## Building and running
 JetBrains CLion is the only supported IDE for working with Omicam.
 We use CLion's full remote mode to work with the Pi.